-• A description of the community's air service needs or deficiencies, including information about: (1) major origin/destination markets that are not now served or are not served adequately; (2) fare levels that the community deems relevant to consideration of its application, including market analyses or studies demonstrating an understanding of local air service needs; (3) any air service developments within the past ten years that have adversely affected the community, including, but not limited to, termination of scheduled passenger service; 10 and (4) any air service development efforts over the past three years and the results of those efforts (such as marketing and promotion, including advertising and public relations).
+• A description of the community's air service needs or deficiencies, including information about: (1) major origin/destination markets that are not now served or are not served adequately; (2) fare levels that the community deems relevant to consideration of its application, including market analyses or studies demonstrating an understanding of local air service needs; (3) any air service developments within the past ten years that have adversely affected the community, including, but not limited to, termination of scheduled passenger service; and (4) any air service development efforts over the past three years and the results of those efforts (such as marketing and promotion, including advertising and public relations) and any letters from air carriers demonstrating support for these efforts and proposing to offer new services.

-9 See footnote 1, above
+&lt;sup>11 See footnote 1, above.

-10 For example, if a community has lost scheduled passenger air service, or other air service, or been otherwise adversely affected as a result of an airline merger, the applicant should describe the situation in detail and quantify, to the extent possible, its effects on the community.
+&lt;sup>12 For example, if a community has lost scheduled passenger air service, or other air service, or been otherwise adversely affected as a result of an airline merger, the applicant should describe the situation in detail and quantify, to the extent possible, its effects on the community.

 - A strategic plan for meeting those needs under the Small Community Program, including the community's purpose for the project, and a detailed plan describing the specific means that are proposed for attaining the goals set out in that project purpose.
-11 If the application is selected, the Department will work with the recipient to incorporate the relevant elements of the application's strategic plan into the grant agreement's project scope.
-12 Applicants should note that, once a grant agreement is signed, amendments to project scope are limited to those that are consistent with the original purpose of the grant.
+If the application is selected, the Department will work with the recipient to incorporate the relevant elements of the application's strategic plan into the grant agreement's project scope.
+Applicants should note that, once a grant agreement is signed, amendments to project scope are limited to those that are consistent with the original purpose of the grant or the community's current air service needs.
 Applicants also are advised to obtain firm assurances from air carriers proposing to offer new air services if a grant is awarded.
-Strategic plans should: - o for applications involving new or improved service, explain how the service will become self-sufficient; - o fully and clearly outline the goals and objectives of the project; and - o fully and clearly summarize the actual, specific steps (in bullet form, with a proposed timeline) that the community intends to take to bring about these goals and objectives. - If relevant, a detailed description of the funding necessary for implementation of the proposed project (including Federal and non-Federal contributions). - An explanation of how the proposed project differs from any previous projects for which the community received SCASDP funds within a ten-year period; applicants for which the Same Project Limitation may apply should also explain why a waiver under Section 41743(c)(4)(C) should be granted by the Secretary.
+Strategic plans should: - for applications involving new or improved service, explain how the service will become self-sufficient; - o fully and clearly outline the goals and objectives of the project; and - fully and clearly summarize the actual, specific steps (in bullet form, with a proposed timeline) that the community intends to take to bring about these goals and objectives. - If relevant, a detailed description of the funding necessary for implementation of the proposed project (including Federal and non-Federal contributions). - An explanation of how the proposed project differs from any previous projects for which the community received SCASDP funds within a five-year period; applicants for which the Same Project Limitation may apply should also explain why a waiver under Section 41743(c)(4)(C) should be granted by the Secretary.
 See Section C.1 ("Same Project Limitation"). - Designation of a legal sponsor responsible for administering the proposed project.
 The legal sponsor of the proposed project must be a government entity, such as a State, county, or municipality.
 The legal sponsor must be legally, financially, and otherwise able to execute the grant agreement and administer the grant, including having the authority to sign the grant agreement and to assume and carry out the certifications, representations, warranties, assurances, covenants and other obligations required under the grant agreement with the Department and to ensure compliance by the grant recipient with the grant agreement and grant assurances.
-If the applicant is a public-private partnership, a public government member of the organization must be identified as the community's sponsor to receive project cost reimbursements.
-A community may designate only one government entity as the legal sponsor, even if it is applying as a consortium that consists of two or more local government entities.
-Private organizations may not be designated as the legal sponsor of a grant under the Small Community
+If the applicant is a public-private partnership, a public government member of the organization must be identified as the

-11 See Appendix B, p.
+See Appendix B, p.
 3-4.